hannibunny/nlpbook/NLP/_build/html/_sources/05representations/05lsi.md

 As can be seen in this 2-dimensional vector space document 2 and 3 are described by the same vector $(1,0)$, even though in the original 6-dimensional space their vectors are orthogonal to each other, because these documents have no word in common.

 As sketched in the matrix above, the new dimensions in the 2-dimensional space, do not belong to single words, but to topics and each topic is represented by a list of words, which frequently appear in the documents, which belong to this topic.
-More accurate: The new dimensions (topics) in the $k$-dimensional space are linear combinations of the old dimensions (words) in the $n$-dimensional space.
+More accurate: The new dimensions (topics) in the $k$-dimensional space are linear combinations of the old dimensions (words) in the $t$-dimensional space.

 Note that this implies a different understanding of *semantically related words*, than the concept implied by Distributional Semantic Models (DSM).
-In DSMs two words are semantically related, if they frequently appear in the same context, where context is given by the surrounding words.
-In LSI two words are "semantically related", if they frequently appear in the same documents.
+In DSMs two words are semantically related, if they frequently appear in the same context, where context is given by the surrounding words. **In LSI two words are *semantically related*, if they frequently appear in documents with similar words**.

 Latent Semantic Indexing (LSI) applies **Singular Value Decomposition (SVD)** for calculating the low-dimensional topic space {cite}`Manning2000`.
 SVD calculates a factorisation of the term-by-document matrix $\mathbf{A}$: